 - Squats and lunges with weight: barbell, dumbbell, kettlebell, medicine ball, etc

-- Theraband lateral steps or standing 4 way hip with theraband
+- Theraband lateral steps or standing 4-way hip with theraband

 - Deadlifts with weight (double and single leg): barbell, dumbbell, kettlebell, etc

-This is not an exhaustive list and there are a million variations to the above exercises, but always MASTER THE BASICS FIRST.
-The problem I see with so many people (not just runners mind you) is everyone tries to skip steps and do the most high-level, complex exercises out there when they can’t even do the basics correctly.
+This is not an exhaustive list, and there are a million variations to the above exercises, but always MASTER THE BASICS FIRST.
+The problem I see with so many people (not just runners, mind you) is everyone tries to skip steps and do the most high-level, complex exercises out there when they can’t even do the basics correctly.
 Remember, we must first learn to walk before we run.

 How a Physical Therapist Can Help

 Correct technique, an appropriate amount of weight, and an appropriate number of sets and repetitions are crucial when beginning a strength training routine.
 I recommend all runners, recreational and competitive alike, find a physical therapist or strength and conditioning specialist who has a strong background working with runners to get instruction in proper strength training.
-These professionals will not only recommend which exercises would be most appropriate for you, but they will instruct in the correct technique, weight, and sets/reps for those exercises.
+These professionals will not only recommend which exercises would be most appropriate for you, but they will instruct on the correct technique, weight, and sets/reps for those exercises.

 I recommend returning to that same health professional after 4-6 weeks to update/modify your program as well as fine-tune your technique.
 It always helps to have an extra set of eyes watching your movements to ensure you’re performing the exercises correctly.
 You won’t maximize the benefit of strength training and can put yourself at risk of injury if you’re doing the exercises wrong.

 Incorporating strength training along with running into your weekly routine can provide a whole host of health benefits, with injury prevention and performance enhancement being high on the list.
-Starting with one day a week can yield benefits and most runners find it enjoyable since it provides some variety into their routine.
-Find a professional near you to customize a strength training program for your unique needs and get ready to reap the benefits whether it’s setting a new PR or being able to run injury-free.
+Starting with one day a week can yield benefits, and most runners find it enjoyable since it provides some variety into their routine.
+Find a professional near you to customize a strength training program for your unique needs and get ready to reap the benefits, whether it’s setting a new PR or being able to run injury-free.

 - P Jones MSc, CSCS.
 “Resistance Training for Distance Running: A Brief Update.”
 Strength and Conditioning Journal.
 Feb 2007, Vol 29, Num 1, pgs 28-35.